AI4Science-WestlakeU/flow_guidance/README.md

 ### Installation

+Change to the `offline_rl` folder.
 Before installing the offline-rl package, you need to install the mujoco210
 ```bash
 wget https://mujoco.org/download/mujoco210-linux-x86_64.tar.gz
 # extract to ~/.mujoco/mujoco210